hosseinmay/SuperMarioCannonBros/README.md

 SoundPlayer: a class of mainly static methods so it you don’t need to create an instance of to use.
 It plays once or loops sound

+Bugs
+====
+This game is fairly robust, and thanks to methods of limiting user input in game (such as sliders), its pretty hard to crash.
+It does have a weak point though; file I/O. The Game is fairly forgiving, and can even forgive the deletion of every text file you will find in the root of the project folder.
+When “GameSettings.txt” is missing, you simply lose any extras such as sound, and the game will mock you through a SOPL.
+When “Scores.txt” is missing, the game will generate a new one as soon as there is content for it.
+When “worlds.txt” is missing, the game will make a new one, and populate it with a pointer to “MushroomKingdom.env”.

+There are really only two ways to cause any sort of problem you would notice in game (The console will sometimes output errors for debugging, but maintain playability).
+The first was is to have bad content in one of the various input files.
+Bad content includes a number of things.
+It could be a pointer to a file that doesn’t exist, such as a nonexistent image referenced in an .env file.
+It could also be a typo in the tags before each line of input such as “BossImage:” which are used to identify the following input.
+Another form of bad input would be out of order lines.
+For example, after the program see’s the tag “BossImage:” it assumes the following lines will provide the X and Y coordinates, so if these are strings, there will be an input mismatch exception.

+The only other way (that we know of) to crash the program is to have a missing “MushroomKingdom.env” file.
+This is the one file that the program defaults to when all else fails.
+If this file is missing, and your “worlds.txt” file is missing, you’re going to receive blank play screen.

 Notes to Future Programmers
 ===========================
 1) Make the I/O more robust